 Bounce rate is a self-explanatory term.
 It basically means the percentage of the number of emails that never reached the inbox.
 It can happen because of various issues.
 Basically failing email delivery leads to cause more bounce rate.
 As of February 2022, the average bounce rate was 9.95% across all industries.

 Unsubscribing from an email newsletter is a thing as well, which we calculate using the Unsubscribe rate.
 According to 2021, 0.26% was the average bounce rate across all industries.

 Now we understand all these basic terms, it’s time to get into email list management.

 Email list management is a crucial part of email marketing.
 Let’s get to know about the best practices when it comes to email list management.

 Validate your email list

 Want to keep your email list clean and reachable?
 Start with validating your email.
-Email validation makes sure whether the email address you’re sending the email to, is actually reachable.
+Email validation makes sure that the email address you’re sending the email to is actually reachable.

 It’s natural to end up with an email list where there are a lot of emails that are invalid.
 Keeping unreachable and invalid emails in the list does nothing but result in a high bounce rate.
 It can hamper the sender’s reputation as well.

 So first you get to know how to check if an email address is valid.